vokegpu/bicudo/README.md

 The development is under Arch Linux, make sure you know how install dependencies by yourself.

-A file `bicudo-linux.sh` was made to help with development and installing process.
+A file `bicudo-linux.sh` was made to help with development and instalation process.
 Make sure you `chmode u+x ./bicudo-linux.sh` before running.

-Building process is simple, you should pass argument `--build` and complete with your desired API model implementation: `--hip-rocm`.
+For building process you must pass argument `--build` and complete with your desired API model implementation: `--hip-rocm`.

 For example:
 ```